KINGTUT10101/tux/README.md

 - Better text input boxes
   - Input boxes support multiline text
   - Input boxes are highlighted while the user is typing.
 This can be disabled by setting opt.highlight to false
+- Automatically generated IDs
+  - IDs are now generated automatically for each UI item you render.
+This should eliminate the need to assign custom IDs to UI items with the same text
+  - However, you can still assign custom IDs by changing the value of opt.id

 ## Documentation?